-SENIOR HIGH SCHOOL VALEDICTORIAN AND
+SENIOR HIGH SCHOOL VALEDICTORIAN AND SALUTATORIAN:

-SALUTATORIAN: A student must have attended Sequoyah Public Schools for last two semesters to be eligible for these awards.
-Valedictorian and salutatorians must complete college preparatory requirements.
+A student must have attended Sequoyah Public Schools for last two semesters to be eligible for these awards.
+Valedictorian and Salutatorians must complete college preparatory diploma requirements through the first semester of senior year.
 The Valedictorian(s) of the senior class will be the student(s) who have a 4.0 GPA or higher.
 The Salutatorian(s) will be the student(s) with the second highest GPA.
 Honors will be shared by the students with grade point averages tied at the third decimal point.